10 Best Ways to Free Up Space on Mac

 Optimize Storage: Click the Optimize button to turn on this function, and your Mac will automatically remove the movies and TV shows you have already watched and send them to the Trash when storage is needed.

 Empty Trash Automatically: Once you turn it on, the items that have been in the Trash for over 30 days will be removed automatically.

 2. Clear Junk Files on Mac

-To quickly and easily clear out all the junk files on your Mac, you need a third-party claner.
+To quickly and easily clear out all the junk files on your Mac, you need a third-party cleaner.
 BuhoCleaner is the tool for you.
 It's one of the best Mac cleaners, and it can help you clean and speed up your Mac with only a few clicks.
 It will handle your junk file cleaning, unwanted app removal, duplicate and large file cleanup, and memory release.

 3. Uninstall Apps You Don't Use

 You probably have a ton of programs installed on your Mac.
 Is there an application that you have only used once?
-Those unused applications are eating away at the highly needed space you are wanting to free up.
+Those unused applications are eating away at the highly needed space you want to free up.
 If you're sure they are no longer useful to you, deleting them can help you regain some of that space.

 Related Article: How to Completely Uninstall Apps on Mac